Last Updated on March 20, 2026 by James Hartley

 2. Capable of Identifying Signatory

-Name, email address, verified identity included in the audit trail.
-Courts can identify who signed.
+Name, email address, verified identity included in audit trail.
+Courts can identify who signed without ambiguity.

 3. Created Under Sole Control

 Only the signatory can click “Sign” in their authenticated session.
-No one else can complete the action on their behalf.
+No one can complete the signing action on their behalf.

 4. Detects Post-Signature Alterations

 SHA-256 cryptographic hash generated at signing.
-Any alteration to the document invalidates the signature.
-Courts can verify document is unchanged.
+Any alteration invalidates the signature.
+Courts can verify document unchanged.

 Neocleous v Rees [2019] EWHC 2462 (Ch)

 Defendant claimed DocuSign e-signature invalid for property contract.
-Court disagreed.
+High Court rejected this argument in full.

 “The DocuSign process provides a reliable method of authentication and creates an audit trail that satisfies the requirements of electronic signature under the Electronic Communications Act 2000.”